 Real, high-quality optics, but the goal is not to turn the beach into a lab.
 You get guided views, relaxed pacing, and the best objects the sky will actually give us tonight.

-• Celestron NexStar 8SE: sharp Moon detail, planets when they're up, and brighter sky objects.
+• Celestron NexStar telescope: sharp Moon detail, planets when they're up, and brighter sky objects.

-• Oberwerk binocular station: wide-field, both-eyes-open views of star fields, bright clusters, and sweeping Milky Way context on darker nights.
+• Binocular tripod station: wide-field, both-eyes-open views of star fields, bright clusters, and sweeping Milky Way context on darker nights.

-• Dual-station setup: while one group is on the 8-inch telescope, the rest are on the binocular station or the sky lounge.
+• Dual-station setup: while one group is on the telescope, the rest are on the binocular tripod station or the sky lounge.
 The night keeps moving instead of stalling out in a line.

 • Host-led sky moments: simple orientation, scale stories, and what-to-notice guidance without dragging the night into a lecture.

 NASA reference images.
-Actual views vary with season, Moon phase, clouds, humidity, and beach conditions.
+Actual views vary with season, Moon phase, clouds, humidity, beach conditions, and whatever the night gives us.

 Meet Your Host